Kgotso-Koete/contra-pygame/README.md

 ### 3: Run project

 1. Run locally: Navigate to the project folder and run `python3 main.py` to start the game.
-2. Run in an an in-browser IDE: Visit the [Replit](https://replit.com/@KgotsoKoete/Flappy-Bird-Pygame?v=1) and run in full screen mode for the best experience.

 ### Build project executable